ktnr/BinPacking2D/README.md

 ```

 ## Evaluation
 The algorithm produces optimal solutions for a majority of the 500 benchmark instances in less than 20 minutes.
-It has difficulty in proving feasibility/infeasibility of 2D-Knapsack subproblems for instances with many small items (e.g. google's CP-SAT solver takes more than 1000 seconds to solve a single 2D-Knapsack problem for benchmark instance 173).
+It has difficulty in proving feasibility/infeasibility of 2D-OPP subproblems for instances with many small items (e.g. google's CP-SAT solver takes more than 1000 seconds to solve a single 2D-OPP for benchmark instance 173).

 By far the most impactful algorithmic components are
 - symmetry breaking constraints (24) and (25) of the original paper (arXiv version),